Tooth Extraction Philadelphia

 Wisdom Teeth Removal

 Wisdom teeth, or third molars, typically emerge between ages 17 and 21.
-Many individuals lack adequate jaw space for these teeth, leading to issues like impaction, infection, and damage to nearby teeth and bone.
-To maintain oral health, wisdom teeth removal is often recommended.
-Performed by an oral surgeon, the procedure can be done under local anesthesia or sedation to ensure comfort.
-Removing wisdom teeth before problems arise helps maintain the health of your other teeth.
+Many patients lack adequate jaw space for these teeth, which leads to impaction, infection, and damage to nearby teeth and bone.
+When wisdom teeth cannot erupt properly, removal is the standard recommendation.
+The procedure is performed under local anesthesia or sedation depending on the complexity of the case.
+Removing wisdom teeth before complications develop protects the health of the surrounding teeth and bone.

 The Extraction Process by an Oral Surgeon

-The extraction process begins with a comprehensive examination, often using X-rays to determine the best approach.
-Anesthesia is administered to ensure comfort during the procedure, which may involve either a simple or complex extraction:
+The extraction process begins with a comprehensive examination and X-rays to determine the best approach.
+Anesthesia is administered before anything begins.
+The procedure involves either a simple or complex extraction depending on the tooth:

-- Simple Extraction: The surgeon uses dental tools to loosen and remove the tooth.
+Dr. Razavi uses dental tools to loosen and remove the tooth from its socket.

-- Complex Extraction: A more involved procedure that may require an incision in the gum, especially for impacted teeth.
-The surgeon may need to remove surrounding tissue or extract the tooth in sections to minimize damage.
+A more involved procedure that may require a small incision in the gum, particularly for impacted teeth.
+Dr. Razavi may remove surrounding tissue or extract the tooth in sections to minimize trauma to the surrounding bone and tissue.

 Sedation Options for Comfort